kam193/package-campaigns/docs/index.md

 ---
 title: Start
 ---
-# Collection of malicious & suspicious packages
+# Malicious & suspicious packages

 This is a collection of campaigns targeting package ecosystems, currently limited to [PyPI](https://pypi.org).